 Selecting which competitors to track

-The decision on which competitors to monitor should rely on data and insights provided by the category and product managers within the company.
-They know their category or product-specific competitors by heart.
+The decision on which competitors to monitor should rely on data and insights provided by the company’s category and product managers.
+They know their category—or product-specific competitors by heart.

-Competitors that have been initially listed down – by the category or product managers – should be further analyzed in terms of estimated monthly traffic, growth rates, or marketing channels and should be eliminated according to a certain strategic threshold.
+Competitors initially listed down by the category or product managers should be further analyzed in terms of estimated monthly traffic, growth rates, or marketing channels and eliminated according to a certain strategic threshold.

-Identifying the significance of competitors can be checked by using a search engine, like Google and a website analytics tool like SimilarWeb together.
+Identifying the significance of competitors can checked by using a search engine.
+Like Google and a website analytics tool like SimilarWeb together.

-Refinement of an initially prepared list should also be extended by a ground-up approach, like simply Googleing for major SKUs in your assortment and listing down the top website results, which are your competitors.
+A ground-up approach, like simply Googleing for major SKUs in your assortment and listing the top website results, which are your competitors, should also extend the refinement of an initially prepared list.

 In the end, you’ll end up with a list of competitor websites worth monitoring continuously.